SantiagoPivato/personal-finance-app/README.md

 # Personal finance project

 ## Objectives
-- Create a dashboard to visualize market realted data and use this informatio to make savings/investments decisions.
+- Create a dashboard to visualize market realted data and use this information to make savings/investment decisions.
 - Fetch relevant data from financial APIs like BCRA's or IOL's, and learn how to interpret this information.
 - Learn financial vocabulary and strategies.